1. About valproic acid

 Talk to your doctor if you're concerned about how valproic acid may affect your fertility.

-Valproic acid is no longer recommended for girls or women who may become pregnant.
-If you're taking valproic acid and want to start a family, it's important to talk your doctor as soon as possible.
-This is because valproic acid can harm your unborn child.
+Valproic acid is not recommended if there's a chance you could become pregnant.
+If you're taking valproic acid and want to start a family, it's important to talk to your doctor as soon as possible.
+This is because taking valproic acid while pregnant can harm your baby.

 Will it affect my contraception?

-Women and girls who could become pregnant while taking sodium valproate must use contraception.
+If there's a chance you could become pregnant while taking sodium valproate you must use contraception.
 Your doctor will put you on Prevent, the valproate pregnancy prevention programme.